brentp/smoove/README.md

 `smoove` simplifies and speeds calling and genotyping SVs for short reads.
 It also improves specificity by removing many spurious alignment signals that are indicative of low-level noise and often contribute to spurious calls.

+There is a blog-post describing `smoove` in more detail [here](https://brentp.github.io/post/smoove/)

 It both supports small cohorts in a single command, and population-level calling with 4 total steps, 2 of which are parallel by sample.